-The University of Findlay is patrolled 24 hours a day by University
+University of Findlay is patrolled 24 hours a day by Campus Police and Campus Security personel.

 Students are expected and required to follow

-directions given by the security officers.
+directions given by the Campus Police and Campus Security Officers.
 Security officers are staff

 members, not police officers.